 - Use the AI summary as the foundation for show notes

-- Ask AI chat to identify the top 3-5 quotable moments with timestamps
+- Ask AI chat to surface the top 3-5 quotable moments with timestamps

 - Export the full transcript for your website (SEO benefits)

-- Extract action items for follow-up content and guest communication
+- Pull action items for follow-up content and guest communication

-- Use key passages as the basis for newsletter content, social posts, and blog articles
+- Use key passages as the basis for newsletter copy, social posts, and blog articles

-This workflow turns a single recording into show notes, a full transcript, social media content, newsletter material, and a production task list — all from one import.
+One recording becomes show notes, a full transcript, social media content, newsletter material, and a production task list.
+All from a single import.

 Tips for Podcasters

-- Transcribe every episode — the SEO value of full transcripts compounds over time
+- Transcribe every episode because the SEO value of full transcripts compounds over time

-- Use the Chrome extension — transcribe competitor podcasts on YouTube to study their format and topics
+- Use the Chrome extension to transcribe competitor podcasts on YouTube and study their format and topics

-- Build a searchable archive — use VidNotes' search to find past episode references when planning new content
+- Build a searchable archive so VidNotes' search can surface past episode references when you plan new content

-- Share timestamps with guests — use timestamped transcripts to show guests exactly where they appear
+- Share timestamps with guests to show them exactly where they appear

 FAQ